 11538 A RECTANGULAR OAK SIDE TABLE WITH UNUSUAL CONICAL “LIGHTHOUSE” FORM LEGS English.
 Second Quarter Of The Nineteenth Century.
 Measurements: Width: 90 1/4″ (229.5 cm); Depth: 26 7/8″ (68.5 cm); Height: 37 3/4″ (96 cm).

-Of oak, veneered and solid.
+Of oak, veneered and solid, the top and frieze veneered onto mahogany.
 The rectangular top with molded edge rests upon a frieze containing a pair of drawers.
 The front legs of conical form with turned capitals and bases.
 The rear supports of rectangular pilaster form with molded plinths.
+With three drawers, drawer linings of mahogany.
 Minor repairs.

 Burnham Yacht Club